 The Shore Lines Festival is unique to Western Australia and creates opportunities for established and emerging writers of all ages to express themselves through the many forms of writing for performance, including song, short fiction, playwriting, monologues and performance poetry.
 Entrants have the opportunity to develop their performance skills during the Shore Lines Workshop program held at ECU.
 There is an impressive range of prizes on offer including cash for Open, Primary and Secondary winners and runners up, plus an opportunity for the winner of the Open category to receive professional writing consultations with ECU’s published authors.

-Hosted by the Film and Television Institute WA, the WA Screen Awards is the premier event for emerging filmmakers in WA.
+The WA Screen Awards is the premier event for emerging filmmakers in WA.
 The WA Screen Awards are a wonderful opportunity for the screen industry to celebrate the achievements of WA’s emerging and professional filmmakers at a special gala awards ceremony and feature some of the film and television industry's top luminaries.

 The Youth Affairs Council of Western Australia (YACWA) is the peak non-government youth organisation in Western Australia.
 They operate primarily as a human rights organisation that seeks to address the exclusion of young people in a rapidly changing society.